EENI Global Business School

 The Gulf Cooperation Council (GCC) economies have gone so far in the field of the bilateral trade cooperation.
 They have enhanced such cooperation for the benefit of the Cooperation Council for the Arab States of the Gulf States and citizens, which would consequently improve the Foreign direct investment and the international trade climate.

-The objectives of the trade cooperation between the Cooperation Council for the Arab States of the Gulf States are summed up in the effort to eliminate the tariffs and the Technical Barriers to Trade (TBT) among the Gulf economies with respect to their export products, exempt such products from customs duties and accord them a national treatment, coordinate exportation and importation policies, and create a collective negotiating power.
+The objectives of the trade cooperation between the Cooperation Council for the Arab States of the Gulf States are summed up in the effort to eliminate the tariffs and the Technical Barriers to Trade among the Gulf economies with respect to their export products, exempt such products from customs duties and accord them a national treatment, coordinate exportation and importation policies, and create a collective negotiating power.

 The Gulf Cooperation Council (GCC) belongs to the Arab Economic Area (Islamic Civilization).